rubanenkos/MiniSampleProject/readme.md

     driver = webdriver.Remote(
         command_executor='http://localhost:4444/wd/hub',
         desired_capabilities=capabilities
-    )*
+    )
 ```
-There is a UI for Selenoid that can be started using the following:
+There is the UI dashboard for Selenoid that can be started using the following:
 ```
 $ ./cm selenoid-ui start
 ```